-- After investigation carried out by the teachers / advisor / EE Coordinator, the work considered to be malpractice (as stated in Section 2.2) will receive a zero out of the announced weightage in the SON internal grading system for the academic term.
+- After investigation carried out by the teachers / advisor / Extended Essay Coordinator / Administration, the work considered to be malpractice (as stated in Section 2.2) will receive a zero out of the announced weightage in the SON internal grading system for the academic term.
 This is applicable to assessment items including, but not limited to assignments, essays, projects, presentations, written quizzes, tests or internal examinations. - A formal meeting between the teaching staff and the students will be held and the DP Coordinator will be informed.
-An official record will be kept with the DP Coordinator. - At least one follow-up meeting will be conducted with the student and the teacher, together with the guidance counsellor or the DP coordinator within the course of two weeks.
+An official record will be kept with the administration. - At least one follow-up meeting will be conducted with the student and the teacher, together with the guidance counsellor or the Level Administrator within the course of two weeks.